-Available at most campus locations, recipients must have been a North Carolina residents for the last 12 consecutive months, be registered as part time, three-quarter time, or full time students on the eligibility date, be enrolled in a class on the eligibility date, be pursuing their first bachelor's degree, and meet financial aid eligibility requirements.
+Available at most campus locations, recipients must have been a North Carolina residents for the last 12 consecutive months, be registered as part time, three-quarter time, or full time students on the eligibility date, be enrolled in a class on the eligibility dates, be pursuing their first bachelor's degree, and meet financial aid eligibility requirements.
 Students must complete a yearly FAFSA and yearly LTG application to be considered for this grant.
 This grant will only be disbursed after a student has successfully completed her or his payment period credit hours.
-If a student withdraws from a class, fails a class, takes a leave of absence, or makes any other schedule change, they may not qualify for this grant.
+If a student withdraws from a class, fails a class, takes a leave of absence, or makes any other schedule change, he or she may not qualify for this grant.
+Students cannot receive two disbursements of LTG in one payment period.